htadicha/ComfyZone/README.md

 ## Wireframes & Visual References

 UI mockups are derived directly from the Django templates under `templates/store/` and the shared assets inside `static/images/`.
-Use these detailed wireframes plus the referenced templates to align designers, developers, and QA:
+These detailed wireframes were used to align the design and development of the site:

 ### Home / Landing Page